AI Retail Theft Prevention: From Detection to Retail Incident Management

 For retailers pursuing prosecution or civil recovery, evidentiary integrity becomes critical.

 Retail loss prevention software must support preserved chain of custody, tamper-resistant storage, and transparent access history from the moment an alert is validated.
-Secure evidence export and sharing mechanisms are essential when coordinating with external stakeholders.
+Secure evidence export and sharing mechanisms are essential when coordinating with law enforcement, prosecutors, or insurers.

 Detection technology identifies potential theft.
 Structured evidence governance ensures that documentation and footage withstand scrutiny.